 Tools Used: AutoCAD, 3D Printer

 I am currently working as a Co-op student at Ercisson.
-I work in a team that develops and maintains a simulator used for testing and R&D. It has given me a great opportunity to improve my programming skills and to gain more experience with industry standard software.
+I am part of a team that develops and maintains a simulator used for testing and R&D. It has given me a great opportunity to improve my programming skills and to gain more experience with industry standard software.
 I will be looking for another Co-op position in the summer of 2017 as part of my university program